wikimedia/cergen/README.md

 cergen ships with one external authority: PuppetCA.
 This uses the Puppet CA HTTP API to submit CSRs, and then shells out to a ruby script to get Puppet to sign a CSR.
-PuppetCA can only be used if you are running cergen on a puppet master.
+PuppetCA can only be used if you are running cergen on your puppet CA host.
 To declare a PuppetCA in your manifest, you may set `class_name: puppet` and any other PuppetCA constructor kwargs.